 A home without any plants is missing a key ingredient to a healthy lifestyle.
 You don’t need to make your home into a mini jungle or forest, you just need a decent amount of plants in some strategic places.
 The house can look like some industrial factory without any green in it.
 Even if you have bright colored walls, nothing can substitute the real green that vegetation adds to the home.
 However, plants that are there for decoration aren’t going to really help your muggy air situation.

-• Formaldehyde is a flammable chemical and gaseous substance, it’s in products such as nail polish, deodorant, plywood and in cigarette smoke.
+- Formaldehyde is a flammable chemical and gaseous substance, it’s in products such as nail polish, deodorant, plywood and in cigarette smoke.
 All of these are household products or get absorbed in to the home.
-Aloe Vera is a great plant to have to lie around your home as it can absorb this harmful gas doesn’t smell as it’s odorless and produce oxygen in return.
+Aloe Vera is a great plant to have to lie around your home as it can absorb this harmful gas, doesn’t smell, and produces oxygen in return.

 So where should you place all these plants in your home?
 Too much is too crowded so take your pick and start off with two plants per floor.
 Put a plant in the living room somewhere where it can absorb natural light from the sun and yet stay out of the way of your daily living.
 The second plant for the ground floor should be the dining area or kitchen.
 Rather than placing it on the counter or on a table, buy a tall drawer you can host it on.
 For your 1st floor, keep a plant in the bedroom you normally sleep in.
 Again leave it in a place where it can get natural sunlight such as on your window sill.
 The other plant should be placed in the upstairs toilet to balance out the whole house.